JohnGrayUoY/cheatsheets/AWS CDK Cheatsheet.md

 **cdk doctor**

-* Checks the current CloudFormation stacks on the users AWS account for any potential problems.
+* Checks the current CloudFormation stacks which are active on the users AWS account for any potential problems.